synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 The conflict arises when both entities attempt to change the offset of a file: delete must change this to account for deletion after the start of a domain to only take in a part of the data; GC must change this to store the new position of the data in the file system.
-Thankfully, both changes to the offset are with respect to the existing value: both operations change the offset by adding (delete) or subtracting (GC) some bytes to the existing offset.
+Both changes to the offset are with respect to the existing value: both operations change the offset by adding (delete) or subtracting (GC) some bytes to the existing offset.
 Therefore, it does not matter which one happens first.
 This way, GC and delete can work in tandem, so long as the modifications happen one by one and not